sedroche/proposals/apbs/use-shared-services-across-namespaces.md

 Some of the services used in the development of a mobile application can require quite a lot of system resources which could turn into a factor that limits adoption of the Mobile Platform.

-For example, if multiple developers are building a product which requires KeyCloak, and they do not have the resources available to run a seperate KeyCloak instance in each developers project, there is currently no convenient way for all of these developers to develop their application using a single instance of KeyCloak.
+For example, if multiple developers are building a product which requires an Authentication Service, and they do not have the resources available to run a seperate instance of an Authentication Service in each developers project, there is currently no convenient way for all of these developers to develop their application using a single shared Authentication Service.

 ## Goals